cscorley/dissertation/chapters/1_introduction/1_terminology.md

 ## Terminology {#sec:intro-terminology}

 This section defines some of the terminology seen throughout this work.
-We adopt and extend terminology from @Biggers-etal_2014.
-In particular, we define the following:
+I adopt and extend terminology from @Biggers-etal_2014.
+In particular, I define the following:

 feature location